Free delivery for purchases over 50 EUR

 There are some cases where none of the above advice can be applied to items.
 Thus, it is advisable to make sure that these items are recycled successfully.
 Sort your rubbish, and dispose of non-rechargeable batteries or appliances in an appropriate place.
 You will be doing your part in saving the environment in small steps.

-Still struggling to figure out how to apply the Zero waste philosophy in your home and environment?
+Still, struggling to figure out how to apply the Zero waste philosophy in your home and environment?
 Give these practical tips tailored to different spaces and situations a try.

 Applying Zero waste and moderate consumption principles to your everyday life is really easy – even though you may feel a bit constrained at first, it will become an enjoyable and, most importantly, fulfilling habit later!